venkobaizmo/astral-accessibility/projects/astral-accessibility/src/lib/i18n-README.md

-# Astral Accessibility Widget - Internationalization (i18n) Guide
+# Izmo Accessibility Widget - Internationalization (i18n) Guide

 ## Overview

-The Astral Accessibility Widget now supports internationalization (i18n) with multiple languages.
+The Izmo Accessibility Widget now supports internationalization (i18n) with multiple languages.
 The widget automatically detects the user's browser language and displays all text content in the appropriate language.

 ## Supported Languages